NCI-CGR/ONT_Analysis_Xin_Share_Public/Analysis/Methylation/Discussion/10_09_2025_Biweekly_Meeting.md

 # Follow-up Questions (Xin's part)
 ## Phasing Tool used by the wf-humane-variant pipeline
 1. **Whatshap** be used by the pipeline for phasing
-2. However, we cannot find the the infomation related to "Whatshap" in the SD386613.haplotagged.cram and phased variant calling results, such as
+2. However, we cannot find the the infomation related to "Whatshap" in the haplotagged cram and phased variant calling results, such as
    * SD386613.haplotagged.cram
    * SD386613.wf_snp.vcf.gz
    * SD386613.wf_sv.vcf.gz